 Especially if dealing with a close loved one suffering from depression (i.e. partner, immediate family) where we are constantly involved, it could be very helpful to have psychotherapy of our own.
 When a person is depressed, if often compromises their ability to fully be supportive of others and often increases our own need for outside support.
 Psychotherapy could be helpful to have for personal support, but also for processing the expected and occasional frustrations of dealing with the depression of a loved one.

 6. Unconditional Love and Support

 One of the best ways we can be supportive is by showing our loved one that we love and support them unconditionally.
 Nobody chooses depression, and it’s part of the symptoms to not be motivated or desire to move forward at times.
 Most people suffering from depression want to feel well and happy and motivated to enjoy their lives more.
 Showing our loved ones judgment or irritation will only lead to them feeling that we can’t be trusted to be supportive as an ally — it normally won’t create the wake-up call we hope for.

 As discussed in part 1, depression is caused by both life events and/or biochemistry.
 However, a large component to chronic depression is the feeling and perception of being alone — that nobody loves or supports us, and we can’t trust anyone will be there for us when we need.
 And also it’s important to know that these perceptions and feelings have most likely been this way for a long time.
-(The same suggestions above apply for acute depression as well).
-While our unconditional love and support may not fully cure our loved one, the hope is to create an environment where they will be able to trust that we are there with them, and that with us beside them they will feel comfortable and supported to start moving forward.
+While unconditional love and support may not cure our loved one, the hope is to create an environment where they will be able to trust that we are there with them, and that with us beside them they will feel comfortable and supported to start moving forward.